sgzmd/blog/content/posts/far-manager.md

 ![Far Manager on Linux](/static/far/far_alt_f2.png)

-Far2L is marked as Beta, and prospective users are cautioned that their homes may catch fire, their dogs might flee, and their spouses may depart - but so far, - but ~~none of that has befallen me~~ it's been working just fine for me for the last couqle of months, and getting better with every new build.
+Far2L is marked as Beta, and prospective users are cautioned that their homes may catch fire, their dogs might flee, and their spouses may depart - but ~~none of that has befallen me~~ it's been working just fine for me for the last couqle of months, and getting better with every new build.
 I suppose it's not mere nostalgia if it really *does* work, don't you think?